PyO3/pyo3/guide/src/exception.md

 });
 ```

-When using PyO3 to create an extension module, you can add the new exception to
+When using PyO3 to create an native module, you can add the new exception to
 the module like this, so that it is importable from Python:

 ```rust